 Using a wooden skewer, an old pencil would work too, position the plant material where it looks best.

 Add some essential oils to your oil.
 I used light olive oil because it is the least scented, and cheaper than extra virgin.
 For essential oils, I used rosemary, sweet orange, and lemon.
 Cinnamon oil would be great too.
-Just remember that cinnamon and rosemary are pretty strong so be careful when adding them to the jar.

-Mason Jar Oil Candle Lamp
+Mason Jar Oil Candle

 Fill the jar with oil, then add your floating wick.

 - As the oil burns, you can add some water, which will make the oil will rise, and allow you to burn the candle longer.
-However, if the candle goes unused the water will turn and bacteria may start to grow making the candle cloudy.
+However, if the candle goes unused for several days the water will turn and bacteria may start to grow making the candle cloudy.
 It’s best to just add more oil to raise the level above the botanicals.

 Update: One of my readers asked if they could use artificial materials.
 I haven’t tried it but as long as you keep them below the flame I think they would work.
 And, you may not have a bacteria problem when adding water.